Baby and Moon Cake- A Video Tutorial

 My gum paste moon is about ¼ inch thickness to make it stronger as well as to provide more support for our sleeping baby.

 We hope that you enjoyed this video tutorial!
-For a full collection of our favorite baby shower cake and ideas, hop over to our Baby Shower Roundup of Cake and Recipe Ideas!
+If you give this design a try, we would love for you to leave a comment and photo below.
+For a full collection of our favorite baby shower cake and ideas, hop over to our collection of Baby Shower Cake Ideas!